History of ABS-CBN

+ABS-CBN logo (September 7, 2013–present), a revised second version of the 1999 logo.
+(Note: Concurrently used with the 1999 logo (which became the secondary logo on March 24, 2016) since September 7, 2013.)

+ABS-CBN (Note: an acronym for Alto Broadcasting System – Chronicle Broadcasting Network) is a Philippine media and content company.
+It serves as the flagship media brand of ABS-CBN Corporation, a subsidiary of Lopez Holdings Corporation.
+Formerly the Philippines' largest free-to-air television network, ABS-CBN has since evolved into a multi-platform content producer and distributor following the expiration and non-renewal of its broadcast franchise in 2020.
+The company currently syndicates its programming across various platforms, including partner networks, cable channels, streaming services, and digital platforms.

 1946–1972: Beginnings

-The company was founded on June 13, 1946, as Bolinao Electronics Corporation (BEC).
+The company was founded on June 13, 1946, as Bolinao Electronics Corporation (BEC) and later registered on July 11 of the same year.
 BEC was established by James Lindenberg, one of the founding fathers of Philippine television, an American electronics engineer who went into radio equipment assembly and radio broadcasting.

 In November 1949, James Lindenberg shifted Bolinao to radio broadcasting with DZBC and masterminded the introduction of television to the country in 1953.
 Bolinao Electronics Corporation established its broadcast unit, Bolinao Broadcasting System (BBS); its first studios were located at a rented barn in San Juan, Rizal (which is now part of the National Capital Region).

 In 1951, Lindenberg partnered with Antonio Quirino, brother of then-Philippine President Elpidio Quirino, in order to try their hand at television broadcasting.
 In 1952, BEC was renamed as Alto Broadcasting System or ABS (with Alto Sales Corporation as its corporate name).
 "Alto" was a contraction of Quirino's and his wife's first names, Tony and Aleli.
 Though they had little money and resources, ABS was able to put up its TV tower by July 1953 and import some 300 television sets.
 The initial test broadcasts began in September of the same year.
 The very first full-blown broadcast was on October 23, 1953, of a party in Tony Quirino's humble abode.
 The television station was known as DZAQ-TV.
 The first program to air was a garden party at the Quirino residence in Sitio Alto, San Juan.
 After the premiere telecast, the station followed a four-hour-a-day schedule, from six to ten in the evening.

 On June 16, 1955, Republic Act No. 1343 signed by President Ramon Magsaysay granted the Manila Chronicle its broadcasting franchise, leading to the formation of the Chronicle Broadcasting Network.

 The Chronicle Broadcasting Network (CBN) was founded on September 24, 1956, by Eugenio López Sr. and the former Philippine Vice President Fernando Lopez.
 The network initially focused only on radio broadcasting.
 It launched its very own TV station, DZXL-TV 9, on April 19 (or July), 1958.
 On February 24, 1957, Don Eugenio acquired ABS from Quirino and Lindenberg.
 A month later, Don Eugenio also acquired Monserrat Broadcasting System.